collective/sc.social.like/README.rst

 You can also extend the basic metadata with additional tags.
 Open Graph protocol supports additional metatags for example to mark videos.
-To provide these additional metatags you need to register an adapter implementing `IAdditionalMetatags`.
+To provide these additional metatags you need to register an adapter implementing `IOGProperties`.
 For example, to provide additional metatags for objecs implementing INewsItem interface, you will need something like::

   from zope.component import adapter